 Lynne Marie Rudasill holds a Master's Degree in Library and Information Science from the University of Illinois, with additional studies in political science from Illinois State University.
 She currently serves as Global Studies Librarian and subject specialist in political science and speech communication at the University of Illinois where she is an Associate Professor of Library Administration.
 Her current research is in the area of information use and production by nongovernmental organizations and the archiving of grey literature.
-She continues $P{age} \mid 21$ her work in web usability and accessibility as well.
-Email: rudasill@illinois.edu
+She continues her work in web usability and accessibility as well.
+Email: rudasill@illinois.edu catalogue.

-Roberta Ruggieri is librarian at the Senate of the Republic where she is responsible for the supervision of a digitalization project on Senate parliamentary print documents for the I to X Legislature.
-Her activity in managing digitalization project also includes document addition and classification in the electronic Senate catalogue.
 From 2004 she has been collaborating with the Institute for research on populations and social policies of the National Research Council (CNR) in research activities related to the field of Grey literature and Institutional repositories.
 Email: biblio.irpps@irpps.cnr.it

+Roberta Ruggieri is librarian at the Senate of the Republic where she is responsible for the supervision of a digitalization project on Senate parliamentary print documents for the 'I to X Legislature'.
+Her activity in managing digitalization project also includes document addition and classification in the electronic Senate